Greenloop36/ix-Application-Centre-Controller/README.md

 ## Getting the software running
 To start the software, you must:
-* ensure that you have an installation of Python 3.12.x (or higher).
+* ensure that you have an installation of Python 3.12.x (3.12.2 recommended) (or higher).
+  * Visit https://www.python.org/downloads/ for installation instructions.

 Once the above has been confirmed, launch the `Controller.py` file to start the software.